Organometallic/Inorganic Synthesis and Transition Metal Catalysis in Organic Synthesis

 In one project, our group is developing titanium-catalyzed multicomponent coupling procedures to make nitrogen-based heterocycles either in a single pot or in a single step.
 Titanium catalysis is advantageous in that the metal is both abundant and nontoxic.

-In the exploding diagram at right are some of the procedures developed for heterocyclic synthesis.
+In the exploding diagram are some of the procedures developed for heterocyclic synthesis.
 These new protocols are applied to natural product synthesis and investigated for their biological activity.
-For example, with the Tepe group, we have discovered a new class proteasome inhibitors based on the quinoline core structure with potential applications in inflammatory disease and cancers like multiple myeloma.
+For example, with the Tepe group, we have discovered a new class proteasome inhibitor based on the quinoline core structure with potential applications in inflammatory disease and cancers like multiple myeloma.

 In these projects, and others, we are attempting to widen and optimize the applications of transition metals, and we are investigating new possibilities for applications in human health and other areas.